algorandfoundation/docs/docs/feature-guides/atomic_transfers.md

 At this point, transactions can be split and sent to individuals for authorization.
 See [Authorizing Transactions Offline](../feature-guides/offline_transactions.md#saving-unsigned-transactions-to-file) to learn how to create and save individual **unsigned** transactions to a file.
 This method can be used to distribute group transactions for signing.

 ## Sign transactions
 With a group ID assigned, each transaction sender must authorize their respective transaction.
-All authorized transactions are then recombined before they can be sent to the network.
+All authorized transactions are then recombined before they are sent to the network.

 ``` javascript tab="JavaScript"
 	// Sign each transaction in the group with